-Sufficient food production and access, climate change, conflict, displacement, and a growing global population are among the many challenges facing families and communities who struggle to put nutritious food on the table.
+Insufficient food production and access, climate change, disasters, conflict, displacement, and a growing global population are among the many challenges facing families and communities who struggle to put nutritious food on the table.
 In the past decade, there has been a dramatic increase in the number of individuals forced to leave their homes due to conflict, which has become a major cause of food insecurity.
-Many families facing food insecurity rely on their own food production and income from farming, which is stressed by an escalation of natural disasters due to climate change.
-These repeating shocks have severe implications on the food security and livelihood of vulnerable populations.
+Many families facing food insecurity rely on their own food production and income from farming, which is stressed by an escalation of weather-related disasters due to climate change.
+These repeated shocks have severe implications on the food security and livelihood of vulnerable populations.
 The impact of COVID-19 on food supply chains, livelihoods and food security in nearly every country of the world has made innovative solutions more urgent than ever before.

 Our agricultural food security strategies are designed to improve production approaches—protecting farmers from stressors while supporting improved production growth and sustainable approaches tailored to their unique, individual needs and household contexts.